 To learn more about the changes, please visit our FAQ page.

-This change will go into effect on April 16, 2018 at 12:01am local time.
+This change went into effect on April 16, 2018 at 12:01am local time.
 All exams appointments scheduled for April 16 or later will include these changes at the test center.